EternityForest/scripts/readonly_helper/README.md

+# NOTICE

+This seems to break the latest raspbian....
+Working on it!!!!

 # Readonly Helper

 This is meant to reduce the SD card and disk writes that linux just does in the background